apache/mesos/docs/port-mapping-isolator.md

 ## Configuring network ports

-Without network isolation, all the containers on a host share the public IP address of the agent and can bind to any port allowed by the OS.
+Without port mapping network isolator, all the containers on a host share the public IP address of the agent and can bind to any port allowed by the OS.

-When network isolation is enabled, each container on the agent has a separate network stack (via Linux [network namespaces](http://lwn.net/Articles/580893/)).
+When the port mapping network isolator is enabled, each container on the agent has a separate network stack (via Linux [network namespaces](http://lwn.net/Articles/580893/)).
 All containers still share the same public IP of the agent (so that the service discovery mechanism does not need to be changed).
 The agent assigns each container a non-overlapping range of the ports and only packets to/from these assigned port ranges will be delivered.
 Applications requesting the kernel assign a port (by binding to port 0) will be given ports from the container assigned range.
 Applications can bind to ports outside the container assigned ranges but packets from to/from these ports will be silently dropped by the host.

 Mesos provides two ranges of ports to containers: